mtraver/environmental-sensor/README.md

 and install on a system like a Raspberry Pi so it's only included in ``requirements_dev.txt``.

+    # virtualenv is useful on your dev machine too!
+See above if you want to use it.

+    # Install dev dependencies
     pip install --user -r requirements_dev.txt

 Adafruit have a tutorial with information on wiring up the hardware: